nikhil-thampi/Copilot_Breakout_Session1/README.md

 ### Exercise 3

 1. Translate the codebase you have created to C#, generate unit test cases for the code and corresponding documentation
-2. Create a new C++ workspace, which will call an API from US Weather Monitoring system at regular intervals.
-The code should evaluate the temperate and identify the corresponding climate
+2. Create a new C++ workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
+The code should evaluate the temperate and identify the corresponding climate for that region.